 By Louise Sheiner and Sage Belz

-The spending and tax policies of federal, state, and local governments—which significantly restrained overall economic growth from 2011 through 2014—had little effect on growth in Gross Domestic Product in the first quarter of 2017, according to the latest reading on the Hutchins’ Fiscal Impact Measure.
-(The GDP grew at a 1.4 percent annual rate in the quarter, according to the government’s revised estimate.)
+The combined effect of federal, state and local spending and tax policies —which significantly restrained overall economic growth from 2011 through 2014— had little effect on growth in Gross Domestic Product in the second quarter of 2017, the latest reading on the Hutchins’ Fiscal Impact Measure shows.